SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 - **PulsarListComprehension.py**: generates the data of a given length utilizing for cycles through list comprehension.
 This is alternative process to the PulsarPool.py one.
 This also saves the data in a Parquet file.

-- **ReadParquet.py**: defines the functions needed to read the Parquet file.
+- **ReadParquet.py**: defines the functions needed to read the Parquet file and to print the dictionary keys with a brief description.

 - **Compare.py**: reads the file where the simulated data are stored and defines the functions in order to compare them with an experimental example.